 (b) "Purchasing Agent" shall be the County Administrative Officer and shall include the Purchasing Agent's designees as specified in writing by the Purchasing Agent or the Board by resolution or minute order.

 (c) Informal Bids.
 Unless otherwise provided by law, the Purchasing Agent may utilize informal bids to purchase personal property where the cost of such personal property, as defined in Government Code Section 25508, is more than Five Thousand and no/100ths ($5,000.00) Dollars and more than Twenty-five Thousand and no/100ths ($25,000.00) Dollars.
 "Informal bid" means a procurement procedure in which the request for a price for a product is solicited from a minimum of three (3) vendors, including, when practicable, local vendors, and awarded by the Purchasing Agent.
 When it is not practical to obtain the three (3) bids, the Purchasing Agent shall document his or her good faith effort to obtain multiple bids, which documentation shall satisfy the requirements herein.
-Resulting contracts are to be awarded by the Board of Supervisors.

 (d) Formal Bids.
 Unless otherwise provided by law or authorized by County policy, the Purchasing Agent shall utilize formal bids to purchase personal property, as defined in Government Code Section 25508, where costs of such personal property is more than Twenty-five Thousand and no/100ths ($25,000.00) Dollars.
 "Formal bid" means a procurement procedure in which the request for a price for a product is solicited from a minimum of three (3) vendors, including local vendors, and a request for proposals (RFP) is prepared, posted on the County's website and, when determined to be appropriate by exercise of the Purchasing Agent's discretion, advertised in an appropriate publication calculated to bring maximum exposure in a cost effective manner.
 The requirement to solicit three (3) bids is satisfied if the RFP results in a minimum of three (3) responses.
 When it is not practical to obtain three (3) bids, the Purchasing Agent shall document his or her good faith effort to obtain multiple bids, which documentation shall satisfy the requirements herein.”